 Mobile devices like tablets and smartphones can provide hackers with backdoor access to the network of a medical group.
 While medical devices with internet or Bluetooth connectivity might have been revolutionary to the healthcare industry, they are often severely lacking in the security protection required to ward off hackers.
 The rise in the consolidation of healthcare service through acquisitions and mergers results in the extensive sharing and reviewing of medical data, which sometimes takes place on “legacy” systems unintended for digitization—this provides hackers with many opportunities to seize the data.

-The HIPPA (Health Insurance Portability and Accountability Act) Security Rule, put to effect on February 20, 2003, focuses on safeguarding electronic protected health information (EPHI).
-HIPPA emphasizes maintaining the availability, confidentiality, and integrity of EPHI, and requires the EPHI created, received, maintained, and transmitted to be protected against anticipated threats and impermissible uses or disclosures.
+The HIPAA (Health Insurance Portability and Accountability Act) Security Rule, put to effect on February 20, 2003, focuses on safeguarding electronic protected health information (EPHI).
+HIPAA emphasizes maintaining the availability, confidentiality, and integrity of EPHI, and requires the EPHI created, received, maintained, and transmitted to be protected against anticipated threats and impermissible uses or disclosures.

 The healthcare industry needs to cope with the advanced threats to reduce the number of cybersecurity breaches.
 This can be done by the widespread installation of security patches on machines, which record data, and the simultaneous upgradation of unpatched operating systems.
 The implementation of strict BYOD policies as well as increased employee training to prevent data breaches occurring due to negligence may also prove effective.